Make an appeal

 Panels may only uphold appeals where the answer to one of those questions is “NO”.

-In addition, if your appeal is part of a group and the panel considers that a number of children would have been offered a place based on the above questions but that their admission would seriously prejudice the provision of efficient education or the efficient use of resources, it must go to a second stage of the decision process.
+In addition, if your appeal is part of a group and the panel considers that several children would have been offered a place based on the above questions but that their admission would seriously prejudice the provision of efficient education or the efficient use of resources, it must go to a second stage of the decision process.

 In this stage it must compare all those cases and decide which of them to uphold.
 It can decide to uphold all or some of the appeals.